raymur/quartz/content/slack/goals.md

 # send a 70m line
 - 60m feels good, lets stretch the distance out

-# exposure on a highline
+# ~~exposure on a highline~~
-- motivation: in order to turn easily
+- ~~motivation: in order to turn easily~~
-- leave your comfort zone
+- ~~leave your comfort zone~~
+- I tried it and felt pretty good, now time to work on it more

+# Solo Rig a highline
+- already tagged solo
+- almost rigged a line solo but had some help pulling the rig across (and tensioning)
+- practice more methods to accomplish this (z drag, etc)
+- fix twisted tapes on line
+- buy double pulleys for ease of tensioning